Movement 5ReconnectDay 317

 Exhort one another day by day, so long as it is called today, lest any one of you be hardened.

 If you were taken apart by people who should have built you up, you know the wrecking crew from the inside, the way a few words can drop a wall it took you years to raise.
 The reconnected life does not ask you to pretend that never happened.
-It invites you onto the other crew.
 Paul's instruction is plain, almost unglamorous: build each other up.
 And Hebrews names both the stakes and the schedule, day by day, while it is still called today, because the alternative is not neutral.
-A heart left alone and unencouraged hardens, slowly, in the cold.
-So become someone's daily encouragement, the steady voice that sets a stone rather than swings at one.
-And let others do the same for you, which for the once-wounded is often the harder half.
-The hardening that isolation breeds is not held off by a grand gesture once a year.
-It is held off by the ordinary, unspectacular, daily work of building one another up.
+It invites you onto the other crew, to become someone's steady encouragement, the voice that sets a stone rather than swings at one.

 ← Day 316Day 318